IngoKl/TodayIngoLearned/README.md

 pm2 start server.js
 ```

 The `install.js` script also will allow you to create new users (`node install.js newuser username password`) and to change a user's password (`node install.js setuserpassword username new_password`).
+Use `node install.js refreshtags` to refresh/rebuild all tags.

 ### Docker